nathania-haryanto/ng-adv/Demos/04-State/readme.md

 }
 ```

-Replace the HTML in home.components.html:
+Add the following HTML to home.components.html:

 ```html
 <div